dibstern/lectureDL/README.md

 ## To do list:
 * Allow user to choose download folder
 * Replace list system (eg. to_download) with class and attributes?
-* Change Week numbering from Week 1 to Week 01 so they stay in order after Week 10
-* Scroll down JavaScript list of lecture recordings - otherwise might have 'element not visible' error when trying to click